Superbition/Celestte-Docs/docs/using_polyel/storage.md

 Storage::drive("local")->read("/logs/error.log");
 ```

 Calling `read()` with the file path will return the contents of the file you wish to read.
 The enitre file is read and returned with the file handle being closed once done.
+The read method will obtain a shared reader lock which prevents any processes from writing until all reads are complete.

 ## Writing to Files